New York University Shanghai

-New York City is an extension of NYU’s campus, home to world-class theater, dance, music, film, libraries, museums, and galleries.
+New York City is an extension of NYU’s campus.
+Home to world-class theater, music, film, libraries, museums, and galleries, New York offers students a plethora of opportunities to engage with the city.
 Studying here also gives you access to internships that complement your professional goals.
-NYU’s nearly half a million alumni worldwide and partnerships with corporations, government agencies, and social institutions help propel your career.
+NYU’s nearly half a million worldwide alumni and partnerships with corporations, government agencies, and social institutions will help propel your career forward.

 NYU Abu Dhabi

 NYU Abu Dhabi blends global academic experiences with a liberal arts, sciences, and engineering curriculum.
-In Abu Dhabi, one of the world’s most dynamic cities, you will conduct research, volunteer, intern, and travel in the region and throughout NYU’s global network.
+In Abu Dhabi, one of the world’s most dynamic cities, you’ll conduct research, volunteer, intern, and travel in the region and throughout NYU’s global network.